CoNarrative/glujs-guide-built/specifications-in-full.md

 The second remaining option is simulating the DOM within a javascript engine like Node.js.
 While entirely possible, that becomes a more complicated process all around and defeats the GluJS simplicity of a single developer being able to immediately produce and run testable code without additional installs or environment setups.

-Since the views are behaviorless within GluJS and everything "interesting" (custom) goes into the view model, testing the view models is a simple and sufficient way to provide excellent coverage.
+Since the views are behavior-less within GluJS and everything "interesting" (custom) goes into the view model, testing the view models is a simple and sufficient way to provide excellent coverage.

 If you're still interested in "headless ExtJS controls" and perhaps a quick "binding validation check", let us know since we're considering addressing those points in the future.